graalvm/workshops/native-image/containerisation/README.md

 > ### Building on Linux
-> If you are suing Linux you don't need to use a multi-stage docker build and your build times will be faster.
+> If you are using Linux you don't need to use a multi-stage docker build and your build times will be faster.
 > You can just build the native executable locally and package it in our deployment container `01-native-image/Dockerfile.linux`
 > as follows:
 > ```shell